mr-bt/manager.README/README.md

 ## Motivations Behind This Document

-Inspired by the concept of a Manager's README, I've created this document to communicate my values, expectations, and working style.
-Here's why this document exists:
+The primary motivation behind creating this document is to establish a clear understanding of my management philosophy, expectations, and communication style.
+By sharing this information, I aim to:

-- It helps me articulate my thoughts and hold myself accountable.
+- Enhance transparency and trust between us.
+- Provide a reference point for our working relationship.
+- Encourage open dialogue and feedback to foster continuous improvement.
-- It shares my expectations for efficient and effective work.
+- Set the stage for a collaborative and supportive environment.
-- It invites you to help me improve and hold me accountable.
-- It lays the foundation for our symbiotic relationship that fosters mutual growth.

-This README is a living document that I will update as I grow and learn.
-I encourage your feedback and dialogue about its content.
+By outlining my approach and values, I hope to lay a solid foundation for our professional relationship, allowing us to work together efficiently and effectively in pursuit of our company goals.

 Please note that this document is not a substitute for personal interaction but a starting point for our professional relationship.
 We'll learn more about each other over time.

 ## About Me